 “What does all this costly data mean exactly — how has evaluation helped the strategy?”

 The room would seem smaller as I watched exciting change ideas turn into circular conversations about data.
 I had seen it before in other venues.
-I had been part of it before as an evaluator and read many community change reports.
+I had been part of it before as an evaluator and had read many community change reports.
 I had even conducted doctoral research on creative change evaluation approaches.
 Nevertheless, it always seemed that foundation and nonprofit evaluation processes began with questions seemingly aligned with strategy but that had been created in a vacuum and were not reflective of community experience and reality.
 Years of data collection often led to fine reports responding to initial questions.
 Sometimes the processes even included participation of staff and grantees in learning through a process of identifying a theory of change.

 Yet, too often, the experience of learning seemed to wither.
 The messiness and depth of change initiatives — with multiple perspectives, and intriguing connections –was easily lost, despite the best intentions.
 Still, reliance on linear forms of inquiry have been considered the standard for credibility.
 The ways in which participants frame their experience, construct meaning, and account for their own learning, are rarely captured or valued in the process or in the reporting.